dragunovartem99/vue-pgn-viewer/README.md

 ## API

-When mounted, this component emits `ready` event and exposes API for direct manipulations.
+The component emits a `ready` event when mounted and exposes an API for direct manipulation.
-Library exports `PgnViewerApi` type
+The library exports the `PgnViewerApi` type.

 ```vue
 <script setup lang="ts">